This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Heat to 400°F (200°C).
-Line a baking sheet with parchment paper or foil for easy cleanup.
+- Preheat the oven to 400°F (200°C).
+Line a rimmed baking sheet with parchment paper or foil.

-- In a small bowl, combine salt, pepper, garlic powder, and smoked paprika.
+- In a small bowl, combine the salt, pepper, garlic powder, and smoked paprika.

-- Place the chicken on the prepared baking sheet.
-Drizzle with olive oil and rub it evenly over both sides.
-Sprinkle the seasoning mixture over the chicken, coating both sides.
+- Place the chicken breast on the prepared baking sheet.
+Drizzle with olive oil and rub it over both sides.
+Sprinkle the seasoning mixture evenly over the top and bottom.

 - Remove from the oven and cover loosely with foil.
-Let the chicken rest for 5–10 minutes before slicing.
+Let the chicken rest for 5 to 10 minutes before slicing.

 Notes